SharePoint/sp-dev-docs/docs/sp-add-ins/use-an-office-365-sharepoint-site-to-authorize-provider-hosted-add-ins-on-an-on.md

 ```

+> [!NOTE]
- **Note**  The  [Configure a one-way hybrid environment with SharePoint Server 2013 and Office 365](http://download.microsoft.com/download/6/4/4/644BA525-96CB-4739-B08F-18949A9BDADC/sps-config-one-way-hybrid-environment.docx) document that is available for download on the [SharePoint hybrid resources page](http://www.microsoft.com/en-us/download/details.aspx?id=35593) explains in greater detail how to replace the default STS certificate of your on-premises farm with a certificate from a well-known certification authority or a self-signed certificate.
+> The  [Configure a one-way hybrid environment with SharePoint Server 2013 and Office 365](http://download.microsoft.com/download/6/4/4/644BA525-96CB-4739-B08F-18949A9BDADC/sps-config-one-way-hybrid-environment.docx) document that is available for download on the [SharePoint hybrid resources page](http://www.microsoft.com/en-us/download/details.aspx?id=35593) explains in greater detail how to replace the default STS certificate of your on-premises farm with a certificate from a well-known certification authority or a self-signed certificate.